a1pat/Hands-On/Bias-Variance Tradeoff (README).md

   b.
 Training set size (20 to 800);
   c.
 Test set size (10 to 200);
   d.
 Noise standard deviation (1 to 5);
   e.
-Model name (this is the choice of one of five buil-in training sets).
+Model name (this is the choice of one of five buil-in training sets);
+8. NOTE: the polynomial coeffients are estimated using Excel's [LINEST](https://support.microsoft.com/en-us/office/linest-function-84d7d0d9-6e50-4101-977a-fa7abf772b6d) function.
+No effort is made in the spreadsheet to address any numerical issues that may arise in LINEST.

 ## Author<a name="author"></a> ##
 Ashutosh A. Patwardhan ([GitHub](https://github.com/a1pat), [LinkedIn](https://www.linkedin.com/in/ashutosh-patwardhan/))